-Diverse Destinations, a series of online and printed brochures containing San Francisco history and self-guided tours, has been updated and reprinted.
-Published by the City and County of San Francisco through its Grants for the Arts program, the San Francisco Study Center and the San Francisco Convention & Visitors Bureau collaborated with the City to produce 10 informative pamphlets.
+Diverse Destinations, a series containing San Francisco history and self-guided tours.
+This series is produced in collaboration with the City and County of San Francisco through its Grants for the Arts program, the San Francisco Study Center and the San Francisco Travel Association.

 Grants for the Arts director Kary Schulman said, “Diverse Destinations furthers our goal of offering San Francisco visitors the best resources for exploring and experiencing the City.
 Whether you are interested in art, history or architecture, Diverse Destinations will show you the plentiful cultural options available in San Francisco.
 We hope everyone planning a trip here will use this tool as a starting point for an exciting stay.”